stephenslab/dsc-log-fold-change/README.md

-# dsc-two-sample-comparisons
+# dsc-log-fold-change

-This is (or will be) a Dynamic Statistical Comparison to compare different approaches to comparing two groups, from count data.
+This is (or will be) a Dynamic Statistical Comparison to estimating (or testing) the "log-fold-change" in mean between two groups from count data.

 Our intention is to initially focus on data from single-cell experiments.